Continuous delivery to Azure using Visual Studio Team Services and Git

 Specify the branch you created, such as refs/heads/working.

-Choose the Unsynced Commits link, and choose the Sync button or the Push link to copy the changes to the copy of the working branch in Visual Studio Online.
+Choose the Unsynced Commits link, and choose the Sync button or the Push link to copy the changes to the copy of the working branch in Visual Studio Team Services.

 Navigate to the Builds view and find the build that just got triggered for the working branch.

-For more information, see Visual Studio Online.
-For additional tips on using Git with Visual Studio Online, see Share your code in Git and for information about using a Git repository that's not managed by Visual Studio Online to publish to Azure, see Publish to Azure Websites with Git.
+To learn more tips on using Git with Visual Studio Team Services, see Develop and share your code in Git using Visual Studio and for information about using a Git repository that's not managed by Visual Studio Team Services to publish to Azure, see Continuous Deployment to Azure App Service.
+For more information on Visual Studio Team Services, see Visual Studio Team Services.